Raindrops Keep Fallin' on My Head (Andy Williams album)

 Raindrops Keep Fallin' on My Head is the twenty-fifth studio album by American pop singer Andy Williams and was released in the spring of 1970 by Columbia Records.
 Williams was less focused on covering recent hits on this project and instead selected several songs from the singer-songwriter genre.
 The concept for the album came from Mason Williams, who contacted producer Dick Glasser about co-producing an album that would give Williams's fans a medley of songs that did more than just highlight the most familiar parts of popular songs but rather focus on a unifying theme or storyline of songs that were not necessarily hit records.
 Billboard magazine opined that the album "may well be titled 'A Journey Through Life.'
 Through carefully selected songs it conveys a message of dreams, hopes, reality, frustrations and ultimate truth."

-The album made its first appearance on the Top LP's chart in the issue of Billboard magazine dated June 13, 1970, and remained on the album chart for 19 weeks, peaking at number 43.
-For its release in the UK, the name of the album was changed to Can't Help Falling in Love, and the song selection and track order were slightly different.
+The album made its first appearance on the Top LP's chart in the issue of Billboard magazine dated June 13, 1970, and remained on the album chart for 19 weeks, peaking at number 43. it also debuted on the Cashbox albums chart in the issue dated June 27, of that year, and remained on the chart for 6 weeks, peaking at number 58 For its release in the UK, the name of the album was changed to Can't Help Falling in Love, and the song selection and track order were slightly different.
 It entered the UK album chart that same month, on June 20, and reached number seven over the course of 48 weeks.